mumerabid/surveyjs/README.md

 # SurveyJS Platform

-A comprehensive React-based survey platform using SurveyJS that allows users to design surveys, share them via links, collect responses, and export results to Excel.
+A comprehensive React-based survey platform using SurveyJS that allows users to design surveys, share them via links, collect responses, and export results to Excel (vibe coding)

 ## 🚀 Features